 - The service helps publishers upload these metadata descriptions (in RDF format) on Joinup, the official EU interoperability platform.

 Joinup is available as Open Source software.
-The code is hosted on GitHub.
+The code is hosted on the EC's GitLab.

 Join the Joinup Community group on LinkedIn

 Joinup is created by the European Commission.
 It’s funded by the European Union via its ISA² Programme.